Practical Nursing Specialist MOS 68C

 Civilian Career Opportunities

-This position allows individuals to receive a certificate that gives them the ability to work as a LPN outside of the Military.
+This position allows individuals to receive a certificate that gives them the ability to work as an LPN outside of the military.

-During training individuals will work in a wide variety of areas and topics, giving them the ability to have experience in different fields from clinical to hospital emergency care.
+During training, individuals will work in a wide variety of areas and topics, giving them the ability to gain experience in different fields from clinical to hospital emergency care.

 Soldiers can also find work in nursing homes and rehabilitation centers.